jprov410/mqds/README.md

 optical response function__ for a system-bath model where the bath consists of a set of harmonic oscillators.

+* __IPLDM__ (Iterative Partially Linearized Density Matrix) calculation of the __reduced density matrix__ of a system-bath model where the bath consists of a set of harmonic oscillators.
+This calculation employs the "focusing" procedure, outlined in the IPLDM example directory.

 * __TWA__ (Truncated Wigner Approximation) calculation of the __reduced density matrix__
 of a system-bath model where the bath consists of a set of harmonic oscillators.
 (__currently under construction__)